Flying in the North West

 Extract from: Sheet 5 Central England and Wales Edition 14 (2021)

-Reported infringements
+Reported infringements and local awareness

 Common causal factors